susmnty/mathematics-agent/README.md

 # mathematics-agent

 A minimal mathematics agent that delegates all calculations to an MCP (Model Context Protocol) server.
-The agent uses MCP tools for every operation—no mental math so you get consistent, inspectable results.
+The agent uses MCP tools for every operation no mental math so you get consistent, inspectable results.

 ## What’s inside
 - Agent: built with pydantic-ai, connected via MCP stdio